fsantanna-no/ce0-old/doc/memory.md

 does not own the actual value and requires [pointer operations](TODO) to manipulate it.

-A recursive type that contains pointers to itself is classified as *growable* (as opposed to the default *movable*):
+A recursive type that contains pointers to itself is classified as *append only* (as opposed to the default *movable*):

 ```
 type List_With_Tail {